karaiwulf/lesbianunix.dev/content/about.md

 I am a transfemme hacker.
 My prounouns are [she/her](https://pronoun.is/she) and [it/its](https://pronoun.is/it).

-My specialty is Information Security.
+My specialty is information security.
 I can be both blue and red team.
-I am also well versed in the realm of Software Engineering and I have dabled in Hardware Engineering.
+I am versed in the realm of software engineering, but also have some experience with hardware hacking, design, and layout.

-I have development experience with C, C++, Go, Rust, Python, and Lua.
+The programming languages I've worked with the most are C, Go, Rust, and Python.
+In no particular order, but I happen to really like Rust and C.

 I have OS experience with [Illumos](https://illumos.org/), [SmartOS](https://wiki.smartos.org/), [FreeBSD](https://www.freebsd.org/),